isp-merciful/kuwhy/README.md

 Thanks to our instructors and advisors for guidance and support.

 > *“Building a stronger KU community — one connection at a time.”*

+✅ All the links in **Table of Contents** now work on GitHub.
+✅ Emojis remain in headings but don’t break links.
+✅ You can copy-paste this directly as `README.md`.

+---